tommasomoretti/nameless-analytics/README.md

 An open source web analytics platform for power users based on [Google Tag Manager](https://marketingplatform.google.com/intl/it/about/tag-manager/) and [Google BigQuery](https://cloud.google.com/bigquery).

-Collect, analyze and activate your website data with a real-time web analytics suite that respects users privacy, for free.
+Collect, analyze and activate your website data with a free* real-time web analytics suite that respects users privacy.

 ## TL;DR
 ### 🕵🏻‍♂️ - Privacy focused